 What does this mean?

 The rise of low-code / no-code tools may facilitate application development and lead to a further evolution of self-service analytics.
-In addition to the lowering of skill entry barrier and increased awareness that business users may no longer need a constant IT support to perform their tasks, the surge in low-code / no-code tools is important for a couple of other reasons:
+The lowering of skill entry barrier and increased awareness that business users may no longer need a constant IT support to perform their tasks, the surge in low-code / no-code tools is important for a couple of other reasons:

 - More stakeholders involved.
 Traditionally, the realm of BI included the collaboration of business users and IT departments.
-Now, with the changes in BI development, companies must consider inputs from product managers, digital, development and possibly other staff involved in the process.
-In other words, the development of low-code / no-code applications will require more coordination among a more diverse group of users within companies, whose tasks will often overlap.
+Now, with the changes in BI development, companies must consider inputs from product managers, marketing and other staff.
+In other words, the development of low-code / no-code applications will require more coordination among a more diverse group of users within companies.

 - BI governance.
-The first point leads to the second, which is finding a good middle ground for everyone to interact and between the balance between agility and control.
-With more stakeholders involved, BI governance, the term used by Forrester to describe this perfect middle ground, becomes increasingly important.
+The first point leads to the second.
+This is finding a good middle ground for everyone to interact and between the balance between agility and control.
+With more stakeholders involved, BI governance becomes increasingly important.

 The above-mentioned factors in the development of low-code / no code tools lead to the spread of data-driven culture among companies.
 With more user-friendly BI tools in the market, forward-looking companies are embracing an environment that seeks to use data-driven solutions whenever possible to improve business efficiency.

-At the same time, however, as much as low-code / no-code tools get easier to use, there is still a need for specialized IT professionals and developers to “govern” data, monitoring and adjusting it when needed.
+At the same time, however, as much as low-code / no-code tools get easier to use, there is still a need for specialized IT professionals.
+They will govern data, monitoring and adjusting as required.
 In an era of ever-increasing complex data from various sources, IT specialists and other BI users must interact for better efficiency.

-There are not many companies in the market, like Centida, which combine both the business and IT expertise.
+If your company is searching for professionals who combine both the business and IT expertise, reach out to us.
 With their extensive experience in the finance management, our consultants will provide tailor-made BI solutions to specific needs of your company.
 Saving the valuable time of management is one of Centida’s key priorities.